 Romania became a Party to the WHO Framework Convention on Tobacco Control on April 27, 2006.

-Tobacco Packaging and Labeling: One of two general text warnings must cover at least 30 percent of the most visible surface of the tobacco product package.
-One of 14 additional “combined warnings”, containing text and pictures, must cover at least 40 percent of the other most visible surface of the tobacco product package.
-The combined warnings must be rotated in such a way as to ensure the regular display of each of the 14 additional combined warnings.
-There is one required text-only warning for smokeless tobacco products, which must cover at least 30 percent of the most visible display area.
+Smoked tobacco products must display one of 14 combined (text and picture) health warnings, occupying 65 percent of the front and back of the package.
+A general warning must occupy 50 percent of one lateral surface of the package and an information message must occupy 50 percent of the other lateral surface.
+There are three sets of 14 authorized combined warnings, which are to be rotated annually.
+There is one required text-only warning for smokeless tobacco products, which must cover at least 30 percent of the two most visible display areas.
 Misleading packaging and labeling, which could include terms such as “light” and “low tar” and other signs, is prohibited.

 This country’s legal measures were reviewed by our legal staff.
 No in-country lawyers or tobacco control experts reviewed our analysis.